Dialog: Cam Coordinates

 Notes:

-Note 1: When a 2D-Cam is a rotating-cam, make sure that the start-Point (origin) of the rotating Cam-Part is at the center of rotation.
+Note 1: When the Cam-Part for a 2D-Cam is a rotating-Part (e.g. a Cam-Shaft), make sure that the start-Point of the rotating-Part is at the Pin-Joint.

 Note 4: Cam-Data and SOLIDWORKS.

-Default Case: The Cam-Profile and SOLIDWORKS Curve feature will be coplanar with the Front-View of the SOLIDWORKS part document.
+When you export the Cam-Profile directly to SOLIDWORKS, the Cam will be coplanar with the Front-Plane of the SOLIDWORKS part document.

-To mirror the cam: Multiply the X-column data by –1, to mirror the data about the Y-axis.
+c.(and/or) To mirror the cam: Multiply the X-column data by –1

 1